History

 At the same time, the GS Venture corporate venture fund was established to attract and support start-ups in relevant technology areas.

-A digital TV receiver based on a Russian microprocessor developed in-house was released.
+A digital TV receiver based on a Russian in-house microprocessor developed was released.

 Technopolis GS became an international discussion platform in the field of microelectronics production (Si-Forum).